2019 Yuen Long attack: Criticism of prosecution

-Arrest of investigative journalist
+Charges against investigative journalist

 Choy Yuk-ling (also called Bao Choy), a freelance journalist who filmed a documentary about the mob attack on pro-democracy protesters for Radio Television Hong Kong (RTHK) was arrested by police on the evening of 3 November 2020, charged with misusing a government vehicle licensing database and making false statements to obtain information and records about car owners.
 She tried to discover the owners of a few vehicles suspected of supplying weapons to the attackers who launched an indiscriminate attack on scores of people.
 The owners of cars were identified as rural village leaders.
 She checked a box to declare that the vehicle registration searches were for "other traffic and transport related matters".
 Other options available when accessing the database are "legal proceedings" and "sale and purchase of vehicle".
 While the previously available option "other purposes" had been scrapped, the magistrate said that Choy should have considered other means to obtain the information.
 Police dismissed allegations that the arrest was an attack on press freedom.
 Choy said, "Whatever speculation there is, [it] will cause concern in the news industry.
 I don't think there is any benefit to the Hong Kong public."
 Secretary for Security John Lee said the investigation was "no different from any other investigation that the police have been doing, as a result of a complaint."
 Choy was found guilty on 22 April 2021 and fined HK$6,000.
 The Foreign Correspondents Club on 22 April strongly criticised the verdict as setting a "dangerous precedent" for "legal action against journalists for engaging in routine reporting".
 To the FCC statement, on 23 April a spokesperson from the Hong Kong Liaison Office responded by saying that the FCC statement had "openly vilified the SAR Government and trampled upon the rule of law on the pretext of press freedom", and that the FCC should "know [its] place".
+Choy was exonerated by the Court of Final Appeal on 5 June 2023.